 Levofloxacin is an antibiotic drug that belongs to a group of drugs known as fluoroquinolones.
-Levofloxacin is used to treat various bacterial infections of the skin, sinuses, bladder, and prostate.
-It is also prescribed for the treatment of bacterial infections that cause bronchitis or pneumonia, and also for people who have been exposed to anthrax plague.
+Levofloxacin treats various skin, sinuses, bladder, and prostate bacterial infections.
+It is also prescribed for the treatment of bacterial infections that cause bronchitis or pneumonia and also for people who have been exposed to anthrax plague.

-Levofloxacin is marketed and sold as various trade names, a couple of which are Levaquin and Alevo (made by Alkem).
+Levofloxacin is marketed and sold under various trade names, a couple of which are Levaquin and Alevo (made by Alkem).

 Levofloxacin may also be given for conditions not mentioned above.